-The 10 best USB-C smartphone accessories
+Best USB-C phone accessories 2022: add-ons for your USB-C phone | Stuff

 It supports USB OTG tech, so you should be able to host compatible devices from your phone, not to mention charging at 2.4A and data transfer rates of up to 480Mbps.
 See, small things can be powerful.

-Nomad Car Charger with Battery (£33)
+USB-C Car Charger

-Few, if any, cars are yet equipped with USB-C ports - which means you'll be stuck using an adapter.
-Unless, of course, you snap up this sleek charger from Nomad, which draws power from your motor's 12V port.
+Few cars are equipped with USB-C ports – which means you’ll be stuck using an adapter unless you have a newish vehicle.
+This adapter draws power from your motor’s 12V port.

 Aside from offering a USB-C port – alongside an older USB-A output – it also has a trick in its shell, in the form of an in-built 3000mAh battery, for a backup boost when the engine’s off.